-Covered family members or covered person: The employee; the employee's spouse/partner (which includes legal spouse [same or opposite sex], domestic partner, and civil union partner); and/or dependent children who are covered under the Plan.
+Covered family members or covered person: The employee, the employee's spouse/partner (which includes legal spouse [same or opposite sex], domestic partner and civil union partner) and/or the employee's dependent children who are covered under the Plan.

-DEA Number: A DEA number is a number assigned to a health care provider (such as a medical practitioner, dentist, or veterinarian) by the U.S. Drug Enforcement Administration allowing them to write prescriptions for controlled substances.
+DEA Number: A DEA number is a number assigned to a health care provider (such as a medical practitioner, dentist or veterinarian) by the U.S. Drug Enforcement Administration allowing the provider to write prescriptions for controlled substances.
 Legally, the DEA number is solely to be used for tracking controlled substances.
 It is often used by the industry, however, as a general "prescriber number" that is a unique identifier for anyone who can prescribe medication.